-We also conjecture that the HCP in solid hexagonal grids can be solved by cycle merging, similar to what was done for the HCP in solid square grids [41].
+We also conjecture that the HCP in solid hexagonal grids can be solved by cycle merging, similarly to the HCP in solid square grids [41].

 Conjecture 7.4.
 HCP in solid hexagonal grids is in P.

 An open problem, not listed in Table 1, is the hardness of the HCP in triangular grids of maximum degree 3.